 2.2 For a request to be considered under the FOIA it should:-

-- be made in writing -faxes and e-mails are acceptable;
+- be made in writing - emails and faxes are acceptable;

 - state the name of the applicant and an address for correspondence, and;